-Bread machine recipes just met their match… Thick slices of this gluten free bread machine cinnamon raisin bread, bursting with plump, juicy raisins are the ultimate treat for mornings, lunches and every minute in between.
+Bread machine recipes just met their match… Thick slices of this gluten free cinnamon raisin bread, bursting with plump, juicy raisins are the ultimate treat for mornings, lunches and every minute in between.

-When homemade bread is calling your name but you want something simple to make, reach for this gluten free bread machine cinnamon raisin bread recipe.
+When homemade bread is calling your name but you want something simple to make, reach for this gluten free cinnamon raisin bread recipe.
 Just mix the ingredients, add them to the bread machine and push start.
 These thick slices will be ready in no time!

 Bread machines make bread-making so much easier.
 But the whole idea behind a push and bake method of making bread, especially gluten free bread almost seems too good to be true.
 Can a machine actually make tasty bread, even difficult breads like this gluten free one?
 Yes they can!